mingditts/SqlQueue.Net/README.md

 # SqlQueue.Net
-A sql-based implementation of a competitor consumer queue pattern
+A sql-based implementation of a competitor consumer queue pattern.

 ### Usage (SqlServer)